chuanfuyap/chuanfuyap.github.io/_posts/2021-11-30-secret-santa.md

 |   1 |   1 |
 |   2 |   2 |

-Now shuffled and move one row down for one of the columns
+Now shuffle them and move one row down (shift, if you will) for one of the columns.

 ```python
 ### shuffle